What is Community and Civic Engagement?

 - 15 credit hours with a minimum of 9 credits at the 3000-level or higher.

-- 1 hour Capstone Course (required for Spring 2012 graduates and following): The Capstone requires students to draw upon the knowledge obtained throughout their coursework and to perform relevant service projects.
+- 1 hour Capstone Course: The Capstone requires students to draw upon the knowledge obtained throughout their coursework and to perform relevant service projects.
 Students MUST have completed 15 credits toward a Minor in Community and Civic Engagement prior to enrollment in this course.
-The one-hour credit given for the completion of the capstone does not apply to the published number of credit hours required for completion of the Minor in CCE.

 - Students must take at least one course from each of the four CCE categories (Context; Public Issue; Public Skills, Tools, & Methods; and Service Learning).
 View a list of all CCE courses here.